BryanHogan/bryanhogan/src/content/drafts/south-korea-travel-guide.md

   But dormitories in Korea often have weird rules and gender separation here is very strict.
 It is also common to share these rooms with one or more people.
 - **Share house:** There are many share houses in Korea but finding one can be a bit hard.
 You will also find similar things under the names of "Boarding house" or "Guest house".
 In a share house you usually have your own room but things like the kitchen and bathroom are shared.

-Accommodations in most areas of Seoul are notably more expensive than outside.
+Accommodations in most areas of Seoul are usually more expensive than outside.

 ## Infrastructure: Using trains, buses and taxis
 Getting around Seoul is mostly easy and comfortable.
 Before going to Korea I would have never imagined how big the impact of a functional train system is on my quality of life.